Last updated 5-21-17

 After Erendes is dealt with, the ritual to summon Alandro Sul is finished.
 Each ringlet speaks with fragments of Alandro Sul’s voice, giving clues to the location of the holy relic and how to get to it.
 As each ringlet is understood to be an influence of the House of Troubles, each clue has to do with the Bad Daedra.

 Quest 10) The relic is a hidden antechamber in the Necrom catacombs.
-The chamber holds the Foul Murder mural, a painting created during the Red Moment, which cannot be destroyed and has been cropping up all over Morrowind over the centuries as the Tribunal try to get rid of it.
+The chamber holds the Foul Murder mural, a painting created during the Red Moment, which cannot be destroyed, instead disappearing and reappearing in another location if someone tries to.
 The Tribunal finally managed to enchant it to lock it away under Necrom.

 When the party enters the chamber, everyone stands goggling at the mural.
 There is a sound, and all turn around to see the Nerevar bonewalker floating on up to the Nerevarine.
 The bonewalker touches the Nerevarine.
 Cutscene happens--like the one that starts the game, it should be a bit jumbled and symbolistic rather than seeing any particular thing, to convey the feeling of the player receiving a lot of information all at once.
 Then the cutscene ends the player is forcegreeted by one of the NPCs, asking the player WTF just happened, that the player had lost consciousness, and the bonewalker turned to dust.